-Yes, you can help kids improve their persuasive writing!
-Learn more about the process in these blog posts:
+Yes, you can help kids improve their writing!
+Learn more about teaching persuasive writing in these blog posts:

 Looking for related instructional materials?
 Try these circus-themed video, anchor charts, modeling, and student sheets.
 You’ll find them in my Teachers pay Teachers store.

 You can get my weekly blog posts delivered to your inbox.
 Just follow me on Bloglovin’.
 Enjoy!